 By Nicole Hilton, August 4, 2019

 Victims of ritual abuse are rarely understood or believed.
 They are often targeted for abuse by the dark side, because of their spiritual gifts.
 On the other hand, Heaven will often balance their trauma with extraordinary visions and manifestations from the Light.
-Anything the victims might share about either type of experience is rarely believed by loved ones, therapists, or even their clergy.
+Anything a survivor might share about either type of experience is rarely believed by loved ones, therapists, or even their clergy.
 This leads to further isolation.
 However, by embracing their gifts and experiences with the Light, victims can accumulate strength over the dark side of their coin.

 “What I’m seeing now in the last six to seven years is, we’re seeing people that have been taken in the spirit, taken from their homes.
 They didn’t come from Satanic cults.“